Passing California Smog Tests

 This is government stupidity at its best because these late model baywindows are fuel injected models and far less polluting than the earlier models especially the dual carb buses built from 1972-74.
 Unfortunately, while the law is an ass, it is still the law.

-Here's a sore point: although your 1976 bus may have been built between August and December 1975 it is considered a 1976 model by the smog testing system.
+Here's another sore point: although your 1976 bus may have been built between August and December 1975 it is considered a 1976 model by the smog testing system.
 In other words, it's model year, not manufacturing date that is considered for the cutoff.

 2. The Smog Test: